 Why are Elbow Injuries in Youth Athletes Common?

 Throwing sports, such as baseball have become a year round activity.
-This has led to an increased rate of injuries which has been documented in the literature.
+This has led to an increased rate of elbow injuries in youth athletes.
 One area of anatomical weakness in the throwing motion is the elbow.